Want to Know How to Avoid Chargebacks? Start by Identifying Them at the Source

 Avoid Criminal Fraud Chargebacks

 Stopping merchant error chargebacks is one thing: eliminating errors, after all, is mostly within your control.
-So, how do you avoid chargebacks when bad actors are actually trying to steal from you?
+That raises another pressing issue, though: how to avoid chargebacks when bad actors are actually trying to steal from you.

 Although genuine criminal fraud attacks are the cause of fewer than 10% of all chargebacks, it’s still important to be proactive.
 Criminals are opportunistic; if they find your defenses weak, they’ll keep coming back.
 Thus, a lax attitude when it comes to fraud can, in turn, cause more fraud.